Sorry, you need to enable JavaScript to visit this website.

 • Pain or discomfort under the left ribs

-Icon of a percent
+Icon of 66 percent

 According to the MPN Landmark Survey,* 66% of patients with PV reported that their symptoms reduced their quality of life.